Random walks on edge colored random graphs: Proof of Theorem

-If the phases are $o(T_G)$ in length then there are some technical difficulties that we have not yet managed to overcome, see Remark \ref{rem1} below.

-\begin{Remark} There does not seem to be a compelling reason for us to only consider smooth walks.
-If we allow the walk to switch between allowing red edges and not allowing them, then we have no problems with mixing.
-This is because the steady state probabilities are $1/n$ regardless.
-The problem arises because $R_v$ will depend heavily on how we switch between the two possibilities. \end{Remark}
+If the phases are less than a mixing time in length ($o(T_G)$), so that the walk is not smooth, there are some technical difficulties that we have not yet managed to overcome. \begin{Remark} There does not seem to be a compelling reason for us to only consider smooth walks.
+If we allow the walk to switch arbitrarily between allowing red edges and not allowing them, then because $b \ge 3$ there are no problems with the walk mixing.
+This is because the blue subgraph is an expander and the steady state probabilities are $1/n$ regardless.
+The problem arises because the $R_v$ depend heavily on how we switch between the two graphs. \end{Remark}